carissalow/rapids/docs/setup/configuration.md

         mood,1587906020000,7D,0,0,a748ee1a-1d0b-4ae9-9074-279a2b6ba524
         ```

         This example will create eight segments for a single participant (`a748ee1a...`), five independent `stressX` segments with various lengths (1,4,3,7, and 9 hours).
-Segments `stress1`, `stress3`, and `stress5` are shifted forwards by 5 minutes and `stress2` and `stress4` are shifted backwards by 4 hours (that is, if the `stress4` event happened on March 15th at 1pm EST (`1584291600000`), the time segment will start on that day at 9am and end at 4pm).
+Segments `stress1`, `stress3`, and `stress5` are shifted forwards by 5 minutes, and `stress2` and `stress4` are shifted backward by 4 hours (that is, if the `stress4` event happened on March 15th at 1pm EST (`1584291600000`), the time segment will start on that day at 9am and end at 4pm).

-        The three `mood` segments are 1 hour, 1 day and 7 days long and have no shift.
-In addition, these `mood` segments are grouped together, meaning that although RAPIDS will compute features on each one of them, some necessary information to compute a few of such features will be extracted from all three segments, for example the phone contact that called a participant the most or the location clusters visited by a participant.
+        The three `mood` segments are 1 hour, 1 day, and 7 days long and have no shift.
+In addition, these `mood` segments are grouped together, meaning that although RAPIDS will compute features on each one of them, some information for such computation will be extracted from all three segments, for example, the phone contact that called a participant the most, or the location clusters visited by a participant.

     ??? info "Date time labels of event segments"
         In the final feature file, you will find a row per event segment.
 The `local_segment` column of each row has a `label`, a start date-time string, and an end date-time string.